Life Insurance vs Mortgage Insurance

 What Is Life Insurance?

-In practice, the term “life insurance” refers to any form of insurance that pays a lump sum to the beneficiaries upon the policyholder’s passing.
+In practice, the term “life insurance” refers to any insurance policy that pays a lump sum to the beneficiaries upon the policyholder’s death.

-This includes whole life insurance, term life insurance, and universal life insurance.
+This includes whole life, term, and universal life insurance.

 Generally speaking, life insurance is designed to provide financial security for your family in the event of your death.
 It can also be used to cover funeral costs or other expenses associated with an unexpected death.

-The commonality of all life insurance is that it is purely altruistic in nature—the policyholder is just protecting the people they leave behind.
+The commonality of all life insurance is that it is purely altruistic.
+The policyholder is just protecting the people they leave behind.

 Before looking at mortgage life insurance, let’s quickly summarise the three main types of mortgages.